 Well, everywhere.
 Strangely, this navigation pattern doesn’t get the deserved attention.
 But one of the world’s largest search engines, Google, uses it on mobile devices and in Google Images.

-Load More works well in eCommerce.
+Such a button works particularly well in load more eCommerce scenarios.
 It is a simple navigation type that does not interfere with the user; it asks: “Want to see more results?”
 Load More makes the website’s usability clear and intuitive.
 The visitors usually prefer to view more goods with the “Load More” button, even if the online store has pagination.
 Still, since loading additional items requires active selection and interaction with the site, Load More is inferior to infinite scroll in terms of user engagement.

 Best Load More examples